 Centuries ago, the majority of the population was illiterate.
-Instead of reading texts, information was primarily passed down through spoken word.
-Any recorded history could only be interpreted by the privileged few blessed with the ability to decipher the scribbles on parchment.
-Words were wielded as a form of power and influence.
-As Eric Hoffer wrote in The True Believer:
+Instead of reading text, information was primarily passed down through spoken word.
+Any recorded history could only be interpreted by the privileged few blessed with the ability to decipher scribbles on parchment.
+Written words were wielded as a form of power and influence.
+As Eric Hoffer states in The True Believer:

 “The men of words are of diverse types.
 They can be priests, scribes, prophets, writers, artists, professors, students and intellectuals in general.
 Where, as in China, reading and writing is a difficult art, mere literacy can give one the status of a man of words.
 A similar situation prevailed in ancient Egypt, where the art of picture writing was the monopoly of a minority.”

 During the Dark Ages, the Catholic Church was the dominant scholarly body in the Western world.
 Much of the power exercised by the Church was the consequence of two factors: i) the masses were unable to read, so the Bible was interpreted by the few learned religious leaders in the community; and ii) books were expensive at the time.
 This created a culture of blind obedience due to the suppression of free thought.
 Since ideas were communicated through spoken word, alternative modes of thinking that questioned the ideas of the church or other dominant schools of thought could not easily spread.

 That changed when Johannes Gutenberg invented the printing press in 1440; ideas could now be recorded, mass-produced, and distributed.
 The distinct class system and lack of literacy present in the general population still prevented the masses from owning books, but ideas produced by the educated could be printed and distributed throughout the continent.
 Access to information incited an entire cultural revolution in Europe: